Five Flavours: sweet memories and broad future plans

 In May we'll invite you to cinemas all over Poland for "The Taste of Pho" screenings.
 It is one very few Polish film featuring Warsaw Vietnamese protagonists.
 But it is also a very universal story: a warm portrait of a small family is a touching and humorous essay about closeness and alienation, small joys and stubborn pursuit of a goals.

 In the following spring months we will release two equally unique premieres.
-In late Mya, the Tibetan "Jinpa", a visually stunning and bold story with laconic sense of humour and perverse symbolism which many critics associated with the cinema of Jim Jarmush or Aki Kaurismaki.
+One of them will be the Tibetan "Jinpa", a visually stunning and bold story with laconic sense of humour and perverse symbolism which many critics associated with the cinema of Jim Jarmush or Aki Kaurismaki.
 The warm June evenings will be a good opportunity to see "Maggie", the promising debut of Korean director Yi Ok-seop, who combines a surrealistic way of telling a story with an accurate diagnosis of the challenges faced by young adults in today's world.